nataren/PullRequestService/README.md

-# Setup PullRequestService
+# PullRequestService
 ## Overview

-The PullRequestService listens to notifications from a Github's repository in regards to pull request creation and closes it if it is targeting the master branch.
+The `PullRequestService` listens to notifications from a Github's repository in regards to pull request creation and closes it if it is targeting the master branch.

 ## Prerequisites